moquintanilha/prototype-wave-1/README.md

-# Getting Starting
+# Wave 1 - Application definition and development

-This prototype is composed of tools specialized in the continuous delivery of new versions of software in container environments.
+This prototype is composed of tools specialized in the definition and continuous delivery of new software versions in container environments.

 It is important to mention that there are numerous strategies and with a different composition of tools that fulfill this role.